 This will say a lot about the designer.
 Even though the final result of a project depends on the client, a big part of it is the designer’s aesthetic.

 Some designers don’t share their projects on their website, which in my opinion it’s not so great.
-But, if you like the packages they a are offering, send an email asking for examples of their recent work.
+But, if you like the packages they are offering, send an email asking for examples of their recent work.

 4. Ask as many questions as you need

-One of my clients once told me that a designer she reached out to ask a few questions was not that nice and actually kind of annoyed about it.
+One of my clients once told me that a designer she reached out to ask a few questions to was not that nice and actually kind of annoyed about it.
 That is a deal breaker.

 Don’t hold back and ask as many questions as you need.
 You have to be completely sure that you understand what you are getting, how that’s going to work and all the policies included.

-Each time someone emails me interested in one of my packages, I send a Media Kit with all the information that they may need.
+Each time someone emails me interested in one of my packages, I send a media kit with all the information that they may need.
 Even though I try to give as many details as possible, sometimes they might have other concerns, or even may just need to confirm that they understand correctly.

 Remember, communication is key before you choose a web designer.
 You are going to work together, so this will be an indication of how you are going to be doing it.

 Write down your questions and if you feel the need to make a phone call or even use Skype, ask for it.